 90 Mile Beach and Cape Reinga

 The drive up to the very north of New Zealand, Cape Reinga, is a remote one and a long one.
 Nevertheless, there is entertainment provided in the form of sand dunes and the novelty of using a beach as a highway.
-Bus tour companies, like GreatSights and Dune Rider, provide you with boogie boards or make sure to buy one if you are heading to the dune, so you can use it as a slide.
+Bus tour companies, like Fullers GreatSights (more info on Viator and Tripadvisor) and Dune Rider (on Viator and Tripadvisor), provide you with boogie boards or make sure to buy one if you are heading to the dune, so you can use it as a slide.
 Warning: sand does tend to get in all orifices…

 It is the most accessible northern point of New Zealand.
-In fact, the Surville Cliffs are 4km further north that’s awkward.
+In fact, the Surville Cliffs are 4km (2.4 miles) further north.
+That’s awkward.

 Kauri Coast / Kaipara

 The westside of Northland is often overshadowed by the touristy spots like 90 Mile Beach, Cape Reinga and Bay of Islands.
 The Kauri logging industry is what this district is renowned for.
 Kauri trees are ridiculously gargantuan trees where its crazy expensive wood is used to make all sorts of crafts such as furniture, art, and even staircases (see picture).
 Judging by the array of museums and shops dedicated to Kauri wood, you can tell its importance to this part of Northland.

 Dargaville is the main town in the Kaipara District of Northland.
 Sights include the historic shipwreck at Ripiro Beach, the view from the summit of Tokatoka Peak and Kai Iwi Lakes for sailing, swimming and water-skiing.